Upper Mustang Trek

 Trip at a Glance

-Upper Mustang often also called ‘the forbidden Kingdom’ is a remote and isolated region in the Himalayas of Nepal, located near the Tibetan border.
-Upper Mustang trek is a popular trek to the remote and restricted region of Nepal offering a unique cultural experience and stunning scenery.
-Trekking to the Upper Mustang was allowed and open to foreign trekkers only in 1992.
+This comprehensive 15-day Upper Mustang often also called ‘the forbidden Kingdom’ is a remote and isolated region in the Himalayas of Nepal, located near the Tibetan border.
+The Upper Mustang trek is a popular trek to the remote and restricted region of Nepal, offering a unique cultural experience and stunning scenery.
+Trekking to the Upper Mustang was allowed and open to foreign trekkers only in 1992 under a special restricted area permit.

-Upper Mustang trek will take you to the ancient kingdom of Mustang at Lo Manthang situated at 3,730 meters.
+Our curated 15-day itinerary for the Upper Mustang trek will take you to the ancient kingdom of Mustang at Lo Manthang situated at 3,840 meters.
 Lo Manthang is the ancient capital of Mustang and is a beautifully preserved walled city where people still live even to this day.
-The Tibet Autonomous Region of China is located towards the northern border of the city whereas Dalome Rural Municipality of Mustang is in the south.
+The Tibet Autonomous Region of China is located towards the northern border of the city, whereas the Dalome Rural Municipality of Mustang is in the south.

 The trekking trail of Upper Mustang passes along traditional villages, age-old Buddhist monasteries and ancient caves, all set against the backdrop of the spectacular Himalayan mountains.
-Witness the traditional way of life of the local people who are of Tibetan descent, as you hike along to the ancient walled city of Lo Manthang.
+Witness the traditional way of life of the local people who are of Tibetan descent, as you hike along to the ancient walled city of Lo Manthang during the best trekking months of March to November.

 Upper Mustang Trek Highlights